Tlaquiltenango: Independence period

 Tlaquiltenango became a city of the State of Mexico in 1825 under the 1824 Constitution of Mexico.
 It included not only present-day Tlaquiltenango, but also the municipalities of Jojutla and Zacatepec, and stretched southeast to the Cuautla River.
-It became a municipality of Morelos by decree of governor Carlos Pacheco on September 25, 1884.
+It became a municipality of Morelos by decree of governor Carlos Pacheco on 25 September 1884.

 The 2017 earthquake did considerable damage in Tlaquitenango.
 Two children and two women were killed, while a woman from Valle de Vázquez was killed in Jojutla.
 The earthquake left a large crack in the earth that split two houses apart and destroyed 183 others and severely damaged 365 other homes in Colonia Celino Manzanares next to the Yautepec River.
 The 16th-century church was severely damaged, as was the 17th-century bridge in Colonia Manzares, 60 stone fences collapsed, and the municipal hall was damaged.
 The Secreatary of Health reported that 396 homes were destroyed and 510 were damaged.

-Jorge Maldonado Ortiz of Juntos Haremos Historia (Morena Together we will make history coalition) was elected Presidente Municipal (mayor) on July 1, 2018.
+Jorge Maldonado Ortiz of Juntos Haremos Historia (Morena Together we will make history coalition) was elected Presidente Municipal (mayor) on 1 July 2018.
 José Almanza Alcaine, a former alderman and the 2018 candidate of Movimiento Ciudadano for municipal president, was gunned down on January 27, 2019.
 His two companions were also shot, and one died.

 In response to the COVID-19 pandemic in Mexico, Tlaquiltenango blocked the entrances to the community.
-The town reports two confirmed cases and one death as of April 27, 2020.
-Schools and many businesses were closed from mid March until June 1.
-On July 2, Tlaquiltenango reported eleven infections and one death from the virus; the reopening of the state was pushed back until at least June 13.
-Tlaqiltenango reported 75 cases, 51 recuperations, and 22 deaths from the virus as of August 31.
-One hundred twenty/one cases were reported on December 27, 2020.
+The town reports two confirmed cases and one death as of 27 April 2020.
+Schools and many businesses were closed from mid March until 1 June.
+On 2 July, Tlaquiltenango reported eleven infections and one death from the virus; the reopening of the state was pushed back until at least 13 June.
+Tlaqiltenango reported 75 cases, 51 recuperations, and 22 deaths from the virus as of 31 August.
+One hundred twenty/one cases were reported on 27 December 2020.